you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 Amino acids are the components of protein.
 Peptides are the molecules formed

-RenAvast is marketed as a dietary supplement.
+RenAvast was originally marketed as a dietary supplement.
 Dietary supplements do not need

-US Food and Drug Administration approval but the manufacturers make the bold
+US Food and Drug Administration approval but the manufacturers made the bold

 claims that RenAvast "can halt the progression of chronic renal failure in